OmniSharp/omnisharp-sublime/README.md

 2. Open Sublime
 3. Click `Project -> Open Project`, and select your `YOURPROJECT.sublime-project` file

+**NOTE** : For ASP.Net vNext applications please use the Roslyn branch of this repository.

 # C# language-specific settings
  Create C# settings file as shown in this picture